dosex/find_word_frequency/README.md

 a slightly improved version of the [Wagner–Fischer algorithm][2] which is easy to understand but not the most efficient one.

-I also must say that this kind of task could heavily benefit from parallel computing, since the text could be split up into smaller chunks and then a number of workers could run the algorithm in parallel.
+I also think that this kind of task would heavily benefit from parallel computing, since the text could be split up into smaller chunks and then a number of workers could run the algorithm in parallel.